devluxor/modern-async-js/07_accessing_promise_results_from_another_module/notes.md

 Often in modular programs, you need the result from another module before you run the main module.

-Top-level await is an addition to the language that provides a straightforward way to use the `await` keyword outside of `async` functions so that we can perform async tasks directly at the top level of the module.
+Top-level await is an addition to the language that provides a straightforward way to use the `await` keyword outside `async` functions so that we can perform async tasks directly at the top level of the module.

 Keep in mind you can’t use top-level await in classic scripts—it only works in module scripts and browser dev tools.
 If you get a `SyntaxError` (`await is only valid async functions...`), that means you’re not using it in a module.